Benefits of Quitting Smoking Timeline

 After 2-12 weeks

 Be proud as you now have a healthier heart and lungs.
-See improvement in your blood circulation and lung function.
+This benefits of quitting timeline shows that you can expect an improvement in your blood circulation and lung function after just a few weeks.

 After 1-9 months